 7. What do recto and verso mean?

-In being made (see this on how), the reed plant produced horizontal and vertical lines, as the strips of the plant were laid horizontally and vertically, in two layers.
+In being made (see this slide show on how), the reed plant produced horizontal and vertical lines, as the strips of the plant were laid horizontally and vertically, in two layers.
 Recto stands for the “front” of the papyrus sheet or page, with the horizontal lines.
 The verso is the “back” side of the same sheet or page, and its lines were vertical, so it was more difficult to write on that side.